julbyk/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-To calculate the average daily activity pattern the new data frame is created where data is averaged for each 5-minute interval across all days.
-The date is summarized on the graph.
+To calculate the average daily activity pattern the new data frame is created, where data is averaged for each 5-minute interval across all days.
+The data is summarized on the graph.

 ```r